 But don’t let that put you off.
-You can just opt for a managed VPS and let your hosting support team take care of these tasks for you.
+You can just opt for a managed VPS and let your support team take care of these tasks for you.
 The cost is minor compared to the benefits of having your VPS managed professionally as well as the peace of mind that your server is secure from external threats.

 Finally, before we move onto look at Dedicated Servers it is worth considering the SSD option with your VPS.

 When we previously looked at shared SSD hosting we saw that SSD’s offer a number of compelling reasons that make them the obvious choice for anyone who wants a fast website.
-By their nature VPS are much faster than shared hosting because your website is not competing with ‘noisy neighbours’ for the servers critical resources, especially CPU and RAM.
+By their nature VPS are much faster than shared because your website is not competing with ‘noisy neighbours’ for the servers critical resources, especially CPU and RAM.

 But if you are a Web Designer or Developer looking for the absolute fastest performance then an SSD VPS is the obvious choice.